manelpz/CoreMLImage/README.md

 This Model detect three types of patterns:

-> wearking mask
+- Wearking mask
-> no mask wearing
+- No mask wearing
-> wearing mask incorrect
+- Wearing mask incorrect

 with a: